abgox/abgo_bucket/README.md

 -   Guide
     -   App：Sort by first letter(0-9,a-z).
     -   Persist: Important data of software is saved to `persist` under the installation directory of 'Scoop'.
-    -   clear data：When the software is uninstalled, delete data of the software (Except for `persist` data).
+    -   clear data：When the software is uninstalled, delete data of the software if it exists.(Except for `persist` data).
     -   Forced uninstall：When the software is running, using the `scoop uninstall <app_name>` will terminate the process before uninstalling, to avoid the problem that the software is in use and cannot be uninstalled.
     -   **√**：It has been done.
     -   **x**：It hasn't been done yet.